bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - prefers private access links for already-joined semi-public attendees when available
 - shows a subtle count of other upcoming activities in the next 7 days that are not publicly visible, excluding spam-marked items
 - shows a create-activity CTA in the empty state
+- links to the public moderation transparency page

 ### `AdminModeration.tsx`